 One key information when customizing and choosing a tennis racquet is the balance of the racquet.
-Will the racquet be head light or head heavy, how will it feel to swing, how will it feel when the ball hits the racquet?
+This post deals with tennis racquet balance points.

-This is what Tennis Warehouse writes on the subject of balance points:
+This is what Tennis Warehouse writes on the subject of tennis racquet balance points:

 But let’s go back to balance points.
 The concept is not too hard to understand.
 Even balance means that the racquet is evenly balanced from head to handle, if the racquet has more weight towards the handle it is head light, and more weight towards the head it’s head-heavy.
 That’s how simple it is.
 Finding your ideal weight and balance is where it gets tricky!

 To properly measure your racquet’s balance you need a balance beam.
 You can either build one yourself (here’s a thread on TW forums) or buy one (I did this because I’m lazy).
 Here’s a table on tennis racquet balance points:

 What balance do you prefer?
 Please comment below!

 I’m currently using a HEAD Liquidmetal Radical Tour that weighs 355 grams strung and has a balance of 32 cm and it plays like a tank.
 I’m enjoying it, but essentially I’m using this racquet while I’m making my mind up between getting more Angell TC 97 Customs or a couple of the Wilson Ultra Tour.
 That’s the life of a racquetholic…

 Since I’m in Europe, I bought my Gamma Viper Balance Beam at Racquetdepot.co.uk but you’ll also find it on Amazon.
 It’s really an essential tool for customizing your tennis racquets.
 While you’re at it, you might as well get some Tourna lead tape.